seatable/seatable-admin-docs/docs/installation-rework/basic-setup.md

 We've streamlined the process to request a complimentary enterprise license for three users, valid for two years, completely free of charge.
 After two years, you can request a new license with another two-year validity.

 Run the following command, replacing `me@example.com` with your valid email address.
-Shortly after, you'll receive an email with instructions to download your license to the current directory
+Shortly after, you'll receive an email with instructions to download your license to the current directory.

 ```
 curl https://get.seatable.io/license/me@example.com
+# ... follow the steps in the email ...
 ```

+Your license should now be saved at `/opt/seatable-compose/seatable-license.txt`.

 #### 5. Fire up the server